PRODYNA/marcel_knowhow_main/README.md

 There is no managed service provided for this example project other than the documentation of how to run the project with Azure Container Apps.

-# Limitations of this Example Project
+# Limitations of the Example Project

 # Non-Techical Limitations
 The artifacts of the following areas are not yet part of the project: